bitrise-io/devcenter/_articles/en/reviews/detached-head-draft.md

 published: false

 ---
-It’s not related to users at all, it’s related to how you start the build and to how `git` works.
+(It’s not related to users at all, it’s related to how you start the build and to how `git` works.)

 If you start a manual build and you **only** specify a **branch**, then **Git Clone** will clone that branch.

-But if you use webhooks to automatically trigger builds on code changes, [bitrise.io 5](https://www.bitrise.io/) will send the **commit hash** of the commit which triggered the build and **Git Clone** will “clone” that specific commit.
+But if you use webhooks to automatically trigger builds on code changes, [bitrise.io](https://www.bitrise.io/) will send the **commit hash** of the commit which triggered the build and **Git Clone** will “clone” that specific commit.

 You can test this locally, if you do `git checkout COMMITHASH` you’ll get: